Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Convex Separation via Extended Relative Interiors and Fenchel-Rockafellar Theorem in LCTV Spaces

 As seen above and will be seen in the sequel, the quasi-regularity of convex sets is needed for the fulfillment of many important results.
 Theorem~\ref{ri-rel} tells us the quasi-regularity of a convex set $\Omega$ holds in LCTV spaces if $\ri(\Omega)\ne\emp$ (in particular, for nonempty convex sets in finite-dimensions), and of course if $\Omega$ is a solid convex set.
-Next we reveal yet another general infinite-dimensional setting where convex sets are quasi-regular.

 Now we recall the definition of the Fenchel conjugate of extended-real-valued functions.
-This concept plays a central role in convex analysis and convex optimization. \begin{Definition} Let $f\colon X\to (-\infty,\infty]$ be a convex function and let $g\colon X\to [-\infty,\infty)$ be a concave function. \begin{enumerate} \item The {\sc convex fenchel conjugate} of $f$ is the function $f^*\colon X^*\to[-\infty,\infty]$ given by
+This concept plays a central role in convex analysis and convex optimization. \begin{Definition} Let $f\colon X\to (-\infty,\infty]$ be a convex function and let $g\colon X\to [-\infty,\infty)$ be a concave function. \begin{enumerate} \item The {\sc convex Fenchel conjugate} of $f$ is the function $f^*\colon X^*\to[-\infty,\infty]$ given by

-\item The {\sc concave fenchel conjugate} of $g$ is the function $g_*\colon X^*\to[-\infty,\infty]$ given by
+\item The {\sc concave Fenchel conjugate} of $g$ is the function $g_*\colon X^*\to[-\infty,\infty]$ given by

 \end{enumerate} \end{Definition} Note that if $\dom (f)\ne \emptyset,$ then $f^*\colon X^*\to (-\infty,\infty]$ is a convex function and

 Before the formulation and proof of the main duality theorem given below, we present the following simple lemma about some properties of intrinsic relative and quasi-relative interiors as well as quasi-regularity of convex sets that are taken from Definition~\ref{qri}.